 Margot Politis is an impassioned artist and leader in the space of Community Arts and Cultural Development (CACD) best practice, whose focus is to advocate and make space for the expression of people who do not have neurotypical access to public performance platforms.
-For nearly 20 years, Margot has worked in the inclusive arts practice as a performer, director, choreographer, film director, and devisor of interdisciplinary and immersive performance works comprising theatre, movement, light, sound and set design.
+For over 20 years, Margot has worked in the inclusive arts practice as a performer, director, choreographer, film director, and devisor of interdisciplinary and immersive performance works comprising theatre, movement, light, sound and set design.
 She proudly identifies as living in recovery from addiction and mental health issues.

 Margot began her career performing with Adelaide's Restless Dance Theatre in 2004, after graduation from the Flinders University Drama Centre, performing Sustenance (2005), Vocabulary (2005), and the Continual Unfolding of Now (2006).
 In 2009, she moved to Sydney and worked until 2015 as the Accessibility Director at Shopfront Arts Co-op, directing Bodylines and Harness Ensembles of young people with disability in various works; including the film Reaching Out Over & Over - an official selection of the 2016 NYC Indie Film Festival.